Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: Serial power-bounded structures

 \begin{example} Every real closed field $\bK$ has an expansion by definable functions that is serial.
 Consider the language $L'$ consisting of $+$, $\cdot$, $(-)^{-1}$, $\{(-)^{1/(n+1)}: n \in \bN\}$ and for every $n \in \bN$, $\sigma \in \{0,\pm 1\}^{n}$, and $r \in (\bK^{>0})^n$ for which it exists, a smooth function $f : \prod_{i}(0, r_i) \to \bK$ satisfying

 along with all of its partial derivatives.
 Then for each $r \in (\bK^{>0})^n$, let $L(r)$ consists of the algebra of $L'$-term-definable functions.
-Notice it is closed under partial derivatives and satisfies \ref{Serial:analyticity} and \ref{Serial:derivatives}.
-To see it has a piecewise Skolem theory \ref{Serial:Skolem}, notice that in the language $L'$ the class of real closed fields is universally axiomatized and eliminates quantifiers, hence all definable functions are piecewise term-definable.
+Note that $L'$ is closed under partial derivatives and satisfies \ref{Serial:analyticity} and \ref{Serial:derivatives}.
+To see it has a piecewise Skolem theory \ref{Serial:Skolem}, observe that in the language $L'$ the class of real closed fields is universally axiomatized and eliminates quantifiers, hence all definable functions are piecewise term-definable.

-Finally notice that the $\cT_n$ are defined naturally on the germs of the $f$s described above as they arise as implicit functions for polynomial equations and that \ref{Serial:Seriality} is satisfied for all $\fM$ because for all divisible ordered Abelian groups $\fM$, $\bK \Lhp \fM \Rhp$ is a real closed field and RCF is model complete. \end{example}
+Finally note that the $\cT_n$ are defined naturally on the germs of the $f$s described above as they arise as implicit functions for polynomial equations and that \ref{Serial:Seriality} is satisfied for all $\fM$ because for all divisible ordered Abelian groups $\fM$, $\bK \Lhp \fM \Rhp$ is a real closed field and RCF is model complete. \end{example}

 \begin{example} Recall that the structure $\bR_{an}$ is given by the ordered field of reals expanded by function symbols $f$ for each function $f:[-1,1]^n \to \bR$ given by the restriction $g|_{[-1,1]^n}$ of some analytic function $g: U \to \bR$ for some open $U\supseteq [-1,1]^n$.
 The symbol $f$ is interpreted as $g|_{[-1,1]^n}$ on $[-1,1]^n$ and is set to have value $0$ on $\bR^n \setminus [-1,1]^n$.